benc-uk/chatr/readme.md

 Notes:

 - Chat IDs are simply randomly generated GUIDs, these correspond to the names of "groups" in the subprotocol.
 - Private chats are a special case, they are not persisted in state, and they do not trigger **chatCreated** events.
-Also the user doesn't issue a **joinChat** event to join them, that is handled by the server as a kind og push.
+Also the user doesn't issue a **joinChat** event to join them, that is handled by the server as a kind of "push" to the clients.
-- User IDs are simply strings which are considered to be unique, this could be improved.
+- User IDs are simply strings which are considered to be unique, this could be improved, e.g. with prefixing.

-#### Client Messaging
+### Client Messaging

 Chat messages sent from the client use `sendToGroup` and a custom JSON payload with two fields `message` and `user`, these messages are relayed client to client, the server is never notified of them: